josemotta/IoT.Starter.Pi.Thing/README.md

 ### 1. Modeling

 IoT Starter Pi Thing includes the basic stuff to be included in any `Thing`, which means future projects are expected to start from this `Thing`.
 Modeling and development follows API First strategy, in order to define the services provided by the `Thing`.
-The API, taken as a sample for for this project, can be found [here](https://app.swaggerhub.com/apis/motta/home/1.0.1).
+The API, taken as a sample for this project series, can be found [here](https://app.swaggerhub.com/apis/motta/home/1.0.1).
 Depending on the `Thing` you need, adjustments should be done at current API, in order to reach the goals.

 - The API modeling should decompose the intelligence of the `Thing` concerning security, control and data access.
 - Programming and Development (P&D) will be accomplished at speedy x64 micros with Windows 10 and Visual Studio 2017 exploring .NET Core 2.0 and ASP.NET Core 2.0 platforms.